Timi-G/amazon-Brands-Scraper/README.md

     - If redis still doesn't start after the above steps, maybe try checking your Linux distribution or try using Docker.
 - To start the celery worker:
   - Open another terminal or Windows PowerShell with venv activated (see how to activate venv in the previous section).
+  - Windows
-  - Ensure you are in the root directory `amazonProductListing` and start celery with the command `celery -A amazonProductListing worker -l info`.
+    - On Windows, due to multiprocessing limits, you have to run celery as solo with the command `celery -A amazonProductListing worker -l info -P solo` from the root directory `amazon-Brands-Scraper`
+  - Linux
-  - Note that you might run into errors using celery with the above command on Windows due to multiprocessing limits.
-If this is the case, run celery instead as solo with the command `celery -A amazonProductListing worker -l info -P solo`.
+    - Ensure you are in the root directory `amazon-Brands-Scraper` and start celery with the command `celery -A amazonProductListing worker -l info`.
 - Now, you need to start celery beat which sends due tasks to the worker.
   - To start celery beats
     - Open Django Admin Panel (/admin).